Thursday, January 7, 2021

 Nothing mysterious about this, just flour and a bit of salt.

 If we put aside the urban legend that only the Amish know how to make this mysterious gravy-looking stuff, the main part of friendship bread is a dough starter.
 People have been keeping dough starters almost as long as we've been baking bread.
-Why do you think so many old bread recipes call for some of last week's bread dough?
+Why do you think so many traditional bread recipes call for some of last week's dough?

 Long before we could just go out to the store and buy a packet of yeast, people would cultivate it for themselves.
 It's said to be a straightforward process since yeasts are always floating about in the air.
-All you need to do is make a nice flour paste for the yeasts to land in, and after a while you have a bubbling ooze that smells like very concentrated bread.
-Since it does take a few days or weeks to get enough of this yeasty paste to actually make a loaf of bread rise, people customarily set aside bread dough every time they baked.
-To this dough they'd add more flour and water, which the little yeasts in the dough scrap would colonize until the whole thing bubbled with our microscopic friends.
+All you need to do is make a nice flour paste for the yeasts to land in, and after a while you (hopefully) have a bubbling ooze that smells like very concentrated bread.

-The practice of keeping a bubbling bread starter has a lot of names and variations.
-A lot of people all over the world independently discovered that if you save bread dough, you don't have to make bread rise from nothing every single time.
+This brings us to the friendship starter that landed on our counter.
 We decided to find out just how hard it is to get an actual loaf of bread out of this stuff.
 Our grandmothers' grandmothers baked like this every day, so clearly it's possible.
 We followed the little feeding schedule on the paper, and soon enough we had what looked like white gravy and smelled like a combination of bread and beer.
 Everyone took to putting their noses to the jar because it just smelled so good.

 And so, after we kept forgetting to buy sandwich bread, we decided to put this stuff to work.
 Our little microbes have lived in a cozy spaghetti jar for almost 2 weeks, and now we were going to try making bread the way our foremothers did before you could just buy a packet of rapid-rise granules while you were out getting out-of-season vegetables.